University of Texas at Austin wordmarkUniversity of Texas at AustinCollege of Liberal Arts wordmarkCollege of Liberal Arts

 Ku Klux Klan - Also known as the KKK, the Ku Klux Klan was organized in Tennessee in 1865.
 Its purpose was to frighten African Americans and other minority groups through the use of public violence.

-lynching - the practice of a mob (usually several dozen or several hundred persons) taking the law into its own hands in order to injure and kill a person accused of some wrongdoing.
+lynching - the practice of a mob (usually several dozen or several hundred persons) taking the law into its own hands in order to injure and kill a person.

 mass production - the making of large amounts of the same product.